yoppeh/sort/README.md

 # sort
-A comparison of sorting algorithms
+A comparison of sorting algorithms.